 Leas Lift LockOut!
 Escape Room and Exhibition

-Folkestone has a new escape room – the Leas Lift Lockout!
-Located at 133 Sandgate Road, the centre contains an exhibition about the history of the Leas Lift, one of the oldest Victorian Water Lifts in existence in the UK.
-The exhibition is on the ground floor and escape rooms above.
+Folkestone’s Escape Rooms are growing.
+The Leas Lift Lockout is located at 133 Sandgate Road, the centre contains an exhibition about the history of the Leas Lift, one of the oldest Victorian Water Lifts in existence in the UK.
+The exhibition is on the ground floor and there are 2 Escape Rooms above and one on the lower ground floor.
 All profits from the Leas Lift Lockout will go towards the renovations of the Lift.
 Jay Herridge, Manager of the Leas Lift Lockout spoke to Folkelife about the project.

 the leas lift